AIX Development: How Threads Really Compete for Power

 The CPU scheduler is implemented at the kernel level, where key kernel processes such as sched and swapper play vital roles.
 The sched process recalculates thread priorities, while the swapper process handles tasks like removing zombie process table entries.
 You can observe these kernel processes using the ps -k command.
 Together, they manage thread scheduling according to the system’s scheduling policy.
 In AIX, the default policy is called SCHED_OTHER.

 One common misconception about CPU scheduling is that the operating system shows more processes running than the number of available CPUs.
 This isn’t an illusion; all processes take turns using the CPU.
-This switching happens incredibly fast, typically every ten milliseconds (1/100 of a second), meaning that threads are rotated about 100 times per second.
-A thread's time on the CPU is called a "time slice" or "quantum."
+This switching happens incredibly fast, typically every 10 milliseconds (1/100 of a second), meaning that threads are rotated about 100 times per second.
+A thread’s time on the CPU is called a “time slice” or “quantum.”
 However, this time slice isn’t guaranteed, as the kernel can preempt threads for various reasons.
 For example, an external interrupt, such as a hardware event, may force a thread to relinquish the CPU.
 Similarly, an internal interrupt, such as an I/O call, can cause a thread to give up the CPU voluntarily.

 Once a thread gives up the CPU, it returns to the run queue to await its next turn.
 If the thread is preempted, it will return to the same CPU’s run queue by default, maintaining processor affinity, also known as soft affinity.
 In cases where threads must be rebalanced across CPUs, AIX’s load-balancing mechanisms distribute them evenly.
 After CPU relinquishment, a system variable (RT_GRQ) can also be set to place threads on the global run queue.